k78ma/COVIDNet-Transformer/README.md

 <br>

-*Table 2.
-Sensitivity scores on the unseen COVIDx V9B test split.
+*Sensitivity scores on the unseen COVIDx V9B test split.
 The best results in each class are bolded.*
 | Model                 | Negative  | Positive  |
 |-----------------------|-----------|-----------|